viveknaidu007/repo-275-voice-bot/README.md

 ### Text Interaction
 1. Type your question in the text area
 2. Click "📤 Send Question"
-3. The bot will respond with text (you can enable voice response)
+3. The bot will respond with text

 ### Sample Questions
 The application includes pre-loaded sample questions such as: